camouflage-app/camouflage/docs/http/quick-start.md

 ## Setting up HTTP mock server:

-Once you have your project setup with Camouflage's http module installed.
-You can begin to setup your camouflage http server.
+Once you have your project setup with Camouflage's http module installed, you can begin to setup your camouflage http server.
 You need three things.

 - A `config.json` file to hold the configurations you want your mock server to use.
 - An `index.js` file to write your code in.
 - A `mocks/` folder to hold the definitions of what API endpoints you are mocking and what responses you'd expect.

-Let's begin
+Let's begin:

 **Create a config.json file at the root of your project**